KnowFutures — Issue N°1

 KOWN images courtesy of MoCX, 2024

 The 36hr Hackathon invited 100+ students from schools in Riyadh and Alhasa to hack prototypes for challenges around learning and using the Arabic language.
-The Hackathon was hosted in partnership with the King Salman Center for Arabic Language, and key partners in facilitating and programming.
+The Hackathon was hosted in partnership with the King Salman Center for Arabic Language, and key partners in facilitation and programming.
 17 ideas were presented to a panel of judges, where students received feedback on their concepts, and an invitation to pitch their ideas to incubators and VCs.
-Through facilitation, mentors encouraged students to branch out from purely digital solutions – allowing for a diverse range of prototypes, including board games, software-as-a-service, podcasts & interactive learning exhibits.
+Through facilitation, mentors encouraged students to branch out from purely digital solutions – allowing for a diverse range of prototypes, including board games, software-as-a-service, podcasts, and interactive learning exhibits.
 These examples are testament to the idea that innovation is not only about digitization.

-KOWN is an immersive cultural playground that redefines Saudi Arabia's emerging creative culture for the immersive world.
-Working with various Commissions, private sector partners, artists and designers – we developed a digital playscape for experiencing expressions of Saudi culture.
-While it is still in an MVP phase, KOWN has the potential to reimagine Saudiʼs cultural and creative scene online.
+KOWN is an immersive cultural playground that redefines Saudi Arabiaʼs emerging creative culture for the immersive world.
+Working with various Commissions, private sector partners, artists and designers, we developed a digital playscape for experiencing expressions of Saudi culture.
+While it is still in an MVP phase, KOWN has the potential to reimagine Saudi’s cultural and creative scene online.

 Image